-A few years ago, I read somewhere about the meaning of a star on the knuckle on the thumb.
+A few years ago, I read somewhere about the meaning of a star on the knuckle of the thumb.
 It got me curious about knuckle reading because I studied the thumb lines.
-I didn’t much consider the other side of the hand other than the skin texture and fingernails until then.
-It wasn’t a surprise to learn that there’s not much out there about it.
-However, one hand reader in Texas, Judy Hipskind has been studying the knuckles for some time.
-It is from her works that I’d like to base some of this knowledge about knuckle reading.
+I didn’t consider the other side of the hand other than the skin texture and fingernails until then.
+It wasn’t surprising to learn that there’s not much about it.
+However, one hand reader in Texas, Judy Hipskind, has been studying the knuckles for some time.
+From her works, I’d like to base some of this knowledge on knuckle reading.

 How to read the knuckle

 Each finger represents a particular area of life.
 In palmistry, the index finger is about leadership.
-When reading the knuckle, it is about the career.
+When reading the knuckle is about a career.
 The middle finger knuckle is where we read about money.
-The ring finger shows the relationships and the little finger about business and negotiation or communication.
+The ring finger shows relationships, and the little finger is about business, negotiation, or communication.

 Past, present and future